-- Implementation of flat rate at the villages. - Increase the revenue base. - Source Funds for the implementation of smart metering. - Focus on the on-asset care Projects (asset renewal and replacement of ageing infrastructure.
+- Pre-paid Smart electricity and Water Metering - Increase the revenue base. - · Capitalize DBSA non lending support. - Source Funds for the implementation of smart metering. - Focus on the on-asset care Projects (asset renewal and replacement of ageing infrastructure. - Implementation of the Revenue improvement plan